skilesare/immortality/the_pattern_language/tax_tax.md

 Methods of collecting taxes have always been controversial, and yet the state needs to collect money to run its services.

-Historically, it has printed the money, leading to inflation, or taxed its citizens and participated as a market participant.
+Historically, the State has printed the money, leading to inflation, or taxed its citizens and participated as a market participant.
 The former has had devastating effects.
-The later has generated more hot air on cable news networks then should be legal.
+The later has generated more hot air on cable news networks then can be measured.

 Our money should make taxation as painless and transparent as possible.